Andy Palmer: UK government

 Palmer advises the UK government in export matters as an ambassador for the GREAT Britain campaign.
 In 2016, Palmer was asked to be an advisor to the UK Prime Minister in the area of Skills and Apprenticeships.
 Palmer serves as an Honorary Group Captain of the Royal Air Force.
 In January 2021, Palmer wrote to the UK Secretary of State for Business, Energy and Industrial Strategy, Kwasi Kwarteng MP, declaring the UK urgently needed to plan for four factories for electric vehicle batteries in order for the UK car industry to stay competitive.
 In January 2021, Palmer submitted evidence to the parliamentary Science and Technology Select Committee on the role hydrogen can play in reaching Net Zero.
 In September 2021, Palmer announced he was appointed as an Ambassador for the government's Business Climate Leaders campaign ahead of COP26.

+PodPoint

+Palmer has been a Senior Independent Director at PodPoint since 2021.
+In July 2023, he was named as Interim CEO.
+Palmer became Non-Executive Chairman at PodPoint in May 2024.

 Palmer Foundation

 In September 2018, Palmer announced a charitable foundation to fund apprenticeships targeting young people from disadvantaged background.
 According to an Aston Martin statement, "the charitable foundation will operate independently of the apprenticeship scheme at Aston Martin Lagonda, which earlier this month welcomed its biggest ever intake of 50 apprentices and 26 graduates."